by Shirley Collins and Chris Heppa

 In 2021, Chris Holderness wrote an article titled “The Broads Bros” for EATMT which is an article about musical brothers Harry and Fred Cox which you can read HERE and an extended article about Harry Cox, written by Phil Heath Colman, is available on the Musical Traditions website, with soundclips of his fiddle playing.

 2021 marked the 50th anniversary of Harry’s death and so in recognition of this great singer, an additional article which includes 2 previously unknown recordings of songs sung by Harry in the last few years of his life.
 To read that article (published in May 2021) click HERE and for Chris Holderness’ discography of Harry Cox click HERE (also added to the website in May 2021).
+In October 2021, an article was added to the EATMT website about Harry’s big sister Laura and her song book which has been researched as part of the Full English Project within the Vaughan Williams Memorial Library.
+You can read that article HERE.

 Photo: courtesy of Eastern Daily Press.